Faculty

 Ballet

-Maureen Gil Garcia, began her dance studies in Havana, Cuba, in 1996 at the Elementary Ballet School in Havana where she studied for five years and then went to the National School for three more years to attend the higher level, where she finished her studies and graduated with a gold degree as well as a dancer-teacher.
-Maureen wasaccepted into the prestigious company of the National Ballet of Cuba, where she remained from 2004 to 2020.
-During this time Maureen danced countless ballets such as Giselle, Swan Lake, Don Quixote, Cinderella, Sylphides, Coppelia, Sleeping Beauty, Nutcracker, The Magic Flute, among many others.
-Maureen performed all over the world, Spain, France, Italy, England, China, Australia.
-Canada, United States, Greece, Puerto Rico, Venezuela, Costa Rica, El Salvador, Brazil, Mexico etc. During those years Maureen became a soloist and had the opportunity to work with some foreign choreographers such as Anabel López Ochoa, Victor Ullate, Ángel Corella, Pierre Contal, Ben Steveson, among others.
-In 2021Maureen moved to the United States and began teaching at Pennsylvania Ballet Conservatory where she and where she assisted the director to make several productions.
+Maureen Gil Garcia, began her dance studies in Havana, Cuba, in 1996 at the Elementary Ballet School in Havana where she studied for five years.
+She then went to the National School for three more years to attend the higher level, where she finished her studies and graduated with a gold degree as well as a dancer-teacher.
+Maureen was accepted into the prestigious company of the National Ballet of Cuba, where she remained from 2004 to 2020.
+During this time Maureen danced countless ballets such as Giselle, Swan Lake, Don Quixote, Cinderella, Sylphides, Coppelia, Sleeping Beauty, Nutcracker, and The Magic Flute, among many others.
+Maureen has performed all over the world, including in Spain, France, Italy, England, China, Australia, Canada, United States, Greece, Puerto Rico, Venezuela, Costa Rica, El Salvador, Brazil, and Mexico, etc. During those years Maureen became a soloist and had the opportunity to work with some foreign choreographers such as Anabel López Ochoa, Victor Ullate, Ángel Corella, Pierre Contal, and Ben Steveson, among others.
+In 2021, Maureen moved to the United States and began teaching at Pennsylvania Ballet Conservatory where she assisted the director in several productions.

 Maxey Bormuth